nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Expected-printout: Location: "BR_1" does not exist.
 5. Test case: `list appliance l/BR_1`, assume that `BR_1` is created but no Appliance is added to `BR_1`<br>
     Expected-printout: There is no Appliance in "BR_1".
-1. Ensure that BedRoom1 is created: `create Bedroom1`
-2. Ensure that ac Appliance is added: `add ac l/Bedroom1 w/5000 t/aircon`
-3. Ensure that ac is turned on for every test: `on ac`
-1. Test case: `off ac` <br>
-    Expected-printout: Switching: ac(5000W), located at BedRoom1 ......OFF
-2. Test case: `off ac2` <br>
-    Expected-printout: Appliance or Location does not exist in the list.
-3. Test case: `off ac p/21` <br>
-    Expected-printout: There should be no parameter for this command, please refer to 'help' command.
-4. Test case: `off BedRoom1` <br>
-   Expected-printout: All Appliances in "BedRoom1" are turned off

 ### Listing

 ### Saving data to disk: